CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Login-to-CloudLabs-readme.md

 1. Before we begin, make sure you are not logged in to your browser with your personal account.
 If you are, then click on the <https://portal.azure.com/Signout/> link to log out.

-2. You will receive an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
+2. You would have received an email from CloudLabs <noreply@cloudlabs.ai> containing Instructor Credentials.
 Using those credentials, you will be able to access CloudLabs as well as Databricks workspaces.

 >**Note**: Please check the **SPAM/JUNK** folder in case you cannot find the email from <noreply@cloudlabs.ai>.